 In 2023, she directed a major revival of Portia Coughlan by Marina Carr at the Almeida Theatre.

 Her production of Sea Wall/ A Life was nominated for four Tony Awards (Best Play, twice for Best Performance by an Actor in a Leading Role for Jake Gyllenhaal and Tom Sturridge, and for Best Sound Design in a Play for Daniel Kluger).

-At university she set up a production company called Hush with a group of friends including the actor Ruth Wilson.
+At university she set up a production company called Hush with a group of friends including the actor Ruth Wilson and the producer James Erskine.
 Their first show transferred to New York and London while they were still studying.
 At the age of 26 Carrie became the youngest Artistic Director in Britain when she and Natalie Abrahami took over The Gate Theatre in Notting Hill, which they ran for 5 years and where she directed extensively.

-Carrie has been an Associate Director at both the Young Vic and the Royal Court Theatre, and is on the board of the Almeida Theatre.
+Carrie has been an Associate Director at both the Young Vic and the Royal Court Theatre, and was a member of the board at the Almeida Theatre.